villeverkkonen/mtg-database-frontend/documentation/instructions.md

 <br />
 When all 15 cards are picked, each player opens a new booster and repeat the previous process.
 <br />
-After drafting all 3 boosters you should have a 45 card deck.
+After drafting all 3 boosters you should have a 45 card deck which you can save to the database.

 In the Draft dropdown list you can see various choices for sets to draft.
 <br />